ch33kaboo/svelte-todo-app/README.md

 # svelte ToDo app

-bleeding edge :fire:, blazingly fast :zap:, next generation :skull: TODO app.
+bleeding edge :fire:, blazingly fast :zap:, game changing :cold_face:, next generation :skull: TODO app.

 this is a project that I made to learn svelte, and I made a ToDo app instead of other things because why not.